serverless-components/knative/README.md

 ### [Register For A Free Demo](https://serverless-knative.com)

-[Sign up here](https://serverless-knative.com) to see the Serverless Framework's easy experience with Knative and Red Hat's OpenShift.
+Click the link above to see the Serverless Framework's easy experience with Knative and Red Hat's OpenShift.

 ## Prerequisites